karlkoorna/dotfiles/README.md

 * **Notifications & Actions**
 	* Remove all quick actions.
 * **Focus Assist**
-	* Disable focus assist and automatic rules.
+	* Disable automatic rules.
 * **Power & Sleep**
 	* The computer should never turn off the screen or go to sleep.
-* **Clipboard**
-	* Enable clipboard history.

 ### Personalization

 * **Colors**
 	* Show accent color on all surfaces.
 * **Lock Screen**
-	* Show detailed weather status on the lock screen.
+	* Only show detailed weather status on the lock screen.
 * **Start**
 	* Hide app list in start menu.
 	* Show recently added and most used apps.
-	* Choose only Settings and Personal folders to appear on Start.
+	* Choose only Settings and Personal folder to appear on Start.
-	* Unpin all tiles.
+	* Uninstall/unpin tiles.
 * **Taskbar**
 	* Do not show taskbars on all displays.
-	* Show search as an icon.
+	* Hide search.
-	* Hide task view and Windows Ink buttons.
+	* Hide Cortana and Task View button.
 	* Unpin all shortcuts except File Explorer and Chrome.

-### Accounts

-* **Email & Accounts**
-	* Add a mail, calendar and people account.
-	* Download new emails as items arrive.

 ### Time & Language

 * **Date & Time**
 	* Set time zone automatically.
 * **Region**
-	* Update data formats.
+	* Change data formats. *(Control Panel)*
 * **Language**
+	* Add Estonian keyboard under English language.
-	* Add Estonian, Russian and Japanese.
+	* Add Russian and Japanese languages.

 ### Gaming

-* **Game Bar**
+* **Xbox Game Bar**
-* Do not record game clips, screenshots and broadcast using game bar.
+* Disable Xbox Game Bar.
-* Do not open game bar using this button on a controller.
+* Do not open game bar using the button on a controller.

 ### Ease of Access